-Likely you saw high velocity, adrenaline pumping commercials for products like Red Bull and GoPro either online or in traditional media.
+Likely you saw high velocity, adrenaline-pumping commercials for products like Red Bull and GoPro either online or in traditional media.
 They show people jumping out of planes, riding crazy contraptions, trying dangerous stunts, and appealing to the Evil Kneivel side of viewers.
 We talk about this type of marketing as experiential or hedonic experiences.
 Even though the companies don’t sell hedonic experiences, by associating their brand with these experiences, it makes the brand seem more exciting and interesting.
 Using user-generated content and brand ambassadors further builds the brand around whatever emotions and thoughts you want.

-But, Red Bull and GoPro create an atmosphere and attitude around the products they sell — linking their brand with the actions portrayed.
+Hence, Red Bull and GoPro create an atmosphere and attitude around the products they sell — linking their brand with the actions portrayed.
 Red Bull’s commercial message positions their brand as adventurous, dangerous, and exhilarating — not something for the faint at heart.
 Obviously, this doesn’t appeal to everyone but that’s not their goal.
 As with any brand, you want your brand to stand out from the competition and match the lifestyles, wants, and other aspects of your specific target market.

 Does their brand really have anything to do with these extreme sports?
 No. But, they make consumers think that drinking their brand is an easy way to walk on the wild side — just a little bit.

 Think about the marketing lessons learned from these brands.
 How can you use their example to bolster your brand?